 These actions are necessary to ensure that consumers are not unintentionally harmed by the CARES Act and the attendant federal regulations.
 They will also provide a direct benefit to taxpayers in exchange for their substantial contribution to the passenger airline industry.

-*This article was republished with permission from Daily Business Review*
+*This article was republished with permission from Daily Business Review.
+Click here to access the publication.

 This information is intended to inform our clients and other friends about legal developments, including recent decisions of various municipalities, legislative, and administrative bodies.
 Because of the rapidly changing landscape related to COVID-19, we intend to send out regular updates.
 The information we provide is not intended as legal advice and viewers/readers should not rely on information contained in these materials to make business or legal decisions.
 Before making any legal decisions, consult your lawyer.
 Please do not hesitate to contact us should you need assistance responding to the many issues which have arisen, and will continue to arise, out of this situation.